ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 When you've watched the video about how the V8 Engine works, you'll know why 'hello' gets logged first and 'world' second:
 What happens is:
-- `setTimeout` is added to the call stack,
+- `setTimeout` is added to the call stack
-- `setTimeout` has a timer and a callback, this fires up  V8's timer Web API,
+- `setTimeout` has a timer and a callback, this fires up  V8's timer Web API
-- now that the Web API is taking care of the `setTimeout`, it gets removed from the call stack,
+- now that the Web API is taking care of the `setTimeout`, it gets removed from the call stack
-- `console.log` is added to the call stack, it logs 'hello', and removes `console.log` from the call stack,
+- `console.log` is added to the call stack, it logs 'hello', and removes `console.log` from the call stack
-- once the timer has completed, it pushes the callback to the task queue,
+- once the timer has completed, it pushes the callback to the task queue
 - since there are no more function calls on the call stack, the event loop adds the callback to the call stack
-- 'world' is printed.
+- finally, 'world' is printed.

 There's no need for an additional thread to pause the program for 2 seconds and after that log 'world'.
 The V8 Engine handles this for us just like it does with any other async functionality in the browser.
 So this is a very simple example of how non-blocking code works in NodeJs, the timeout did not block our code, 'hello' got logged right away.

 ## Hello Module
-Now lets give you an example how to create a node module (a very simple and not very useful one) but just to give you an idea of how you can export your code and use it in other files.
+Now lets give you an example how to create a node module (a very simple and not a very useful one) but just to give you an idea of how you can export your code and use it in other files.

 We're going to create a module that has a log function which takes a parameter (name) and logs 'hello <name>' to the console.
 Then we'll import it in another file and call the function from there.